Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

 .. class:: CropSize

-    Crops out the area of the specified pixel dimensions around the center of the given image
+   Crops out the area of the specified pixel dimensions around the center of the given image.

+   .. attribute:: width

+      The desired width or the cropped out sub-image in pixels

+   .. attribute:: height

+      The desired height or the cropped out sub-image in pixels

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``CropSize(64, 32)``                |